-In 2022, we provided all NEOs with (1) \$250,000 of life insurance coverage and (2) long-term disability coverage with a maximum annual benefit of \$120,000.
+In 2023, we provided all NEOs with (1) \$250,000 of life insurance coverage and (2) long-term disability coverage with a maximum annual benefit of \$120,000.
 Messrs.
-Elenio, Caulfield and Weber were provided with an additional \$250,000 of life insurance coverage as a result of their participation in the Employee Deferred Comp Plan.
+Elenio, Caulfield, Katz and van der Reis were provided with an additional \$250,000 of life insurance coverage as a result of their participation in the Employee Deferred Comp Plan.

-For further information regarding the premiums paid on the NEOs' insurance policy, refer to the "Summary Compensation Table for 2022" below.
+For further information regarding the premiums paid on the NEOs' insurance policy, refer to the "Summary Compensation Table for 2023" below.